-'Talking Heads' was originally written by Alan Bennett for BBC Television in the 1980s and 1990s.
-Whilst it has been revamped in lockdown for TV viewers featuring two new scripts, The Reading Den is delighted to find an excuse to revisit this much-loved collection of monologues.
-Watching them first is the best way to appreciate this collection.
+'Talking Heads' was originally written by Alan Bennett for BBC Television in the 1980s and 1990s and subsequently revamped in lockdown with two new scripts.
+Well worth revisiting these much-loved collection of monologues.

 BY ALAN BENNETT

 ‘Talking heads’ is a synonym in television for boredom but this is by no means a boring read and as the talented Alan Bennett explains each monologue is a ‘stripped down version of a short story, the style of its telling is austere.’
 But his choice of words, pauses and reading between the lines is simply brilliant.
-As we have all been challenged for the past year in bubbles or maybe alone, this is unexpectedly even more relevant and 'of the moment'.
-Watching the episodes on TV first (if you can find the time) is the best way to enjoy the collection as you can appreciate Bennett’s enlightening commentary.
-Either way, 'Talking Heads' is razer sharp and a delight to read.
+As we have all been recently challenged in bubbles or maybe alone, this is unexpectedly even more relevant.
+And of you are able to watch the episodes on catch-up TV you can appreciate Bennett’s enlightening commentary.
+Either way, 'Talking Heads' is razor sharp and a delight to read.